7ombie/textmode/README.md

 The [Aurora Palette][1] was developed as part of a toolkit for GrafX2.
 The palette was shared with the [LoSpec Community][5] by user [DawnBringer][6].
-I have read that palettes are not considered intellectual property, so the palette has effectively been placed in the public domain.
+I read online that palettes are not a form of intellectual property, so no license could apply to one.
+In any case, the creator wanted to share the palette, and it seems to be fairly popular and widely used.

 **COPYRIGHT C YOUNGER (7OMBIE) 2023**